TDDD83 Computer Engineering - Bachelor Project

 Opposition

-Each opposition takes 15 minutes.
-The opposition shall be structured as a discussion and a constructive dialogue between the opponents and the respondents.
-You shall help each other to raise the quality of the reports.
-The opponent's task is to:- critically examine the quality of the bachelor's project carried out and the bachelor's report.
+Each opposition session lasts 15 minutes.
+The opposition should be structured as a discussion and a constructive dialogue between the opponents and the respondents.
+You should help each other improve the quality of the reports.
+The opponent's task is to:- critically review the quality of the bachelor's thesis work performed and the bachelor's report.

 - identify both weaknesses and strengths.

-- conduct a constructive dialogue and a discussion about how the work could have been done differently.
+- engage in a constructive dialogue and discussion about how the work could have been done differently.

-- if you need more inspiration you can look at an external source, for example uppsatsguiden.se
+- if you need more inspiration, you can consult an external source, for example uppsatsguiden.se

 Some practical details:

-- Your own report is uploaded in Lisam under the folder "Collaborative workspace/Group XX/Rapport/Opposition" where XX is the group number, together with a change log showing what measures/changes have been made since the previous submission and where these can be found for each comment the group has received on the report from the course management.
-Agree with those you are opposing on when the report should be uploaded in Lisam if there are wishes for it to be uploaded earlier than the deadline in the schedule in TimeEdit.
+- Upload your own report to Lisam in the folder "Collaborative workspace/Group XX/Rapport/Opposition", where XX is your group number, along with a change log indicating which actions/changes have been made since the previous submission and where these can be found for each comment the group has received on the report from the course leadership.
+Agree with the groups you are opposing on when the report should be uploaded to Lisam if there is a request to upload it earlier than the deadline in the TimeEdit schedule.

-- When preparing the opposition, reflect on the content and base your work on the Assessment template for the bachelor's report and answer the following questions.
-The opposition including the assessment and answers shall be uploaded in Lisam in the same folder where the opponent group's report is located: "Collaborative workspace/Group XX/Rapport-opposition" where XX is the opponent's group number.
+- When preparing the opposition, reflect on the content and base your work on the Assessment template for bachelor's reports and answer the following questions.
+The opposition, including the assessment and answers, should be uploaded to Lisam in the same folder where the opponent group's report is located: "Collaborative workspace/Group XX/Rapport-opposition", where XX is the opponent group's number.

 - Decide yourselves whether to use a PowerPoint presentation or not.